TobseF/kochamer/README.md

   Yes, see  `locale = Locale.GERMAN`
 * Kochamer isn't a real Kotlin script, right?
   Yes, it is simple Kotlin code.
 You can change the file extension to `.kts` to run it as a script.
   But this way you don't have the option to debug or test the code.
+  For a prebuilt script look for the [releases](https://github.com/TobseF/kochamer/releases).